 CrypticRock.com – That is great to hear.
 It can be refreshing to have a new outlook on things.
 Perhaps going independent helped Fireflight with that.

 Dawn Michele – I think so.
 We had a great label, we had a great relationship with them for a long time.
-Being a Rock band on that label, we were just not always on the same page about stuff, because they were used to working different kinds albums.
-At the end of the day, we decided maybe it would be better off for everyone if we just did it on our own.
-They were gracious enough to let us out of contract, that does not always happen.
-We got to take a leap of faith, stand on our faith in God and fans.
+Being a Rock band on that label, we were just not always on the same page about stuff, because they were used to working on different kinds of albums.
+At the end of the day, we decided maybe it would be better for everyone if we just did it on our own.
+They were gracious enough to let us out of the contract, that does not always happen.
+We got to take a leap of faith, and stand on our faith in God and fans.
 We did a Pledge fund to raise the money to record this album.
 No matter how scary it looked, everything just kept coming through.
 It was just a huge faith builder.
-It made you believe the power of creating music and believe, to do what you love doing without feeling like a slave to the machine.
+It made you believe in the power of creating music and believe, in doing what you love doing without feeling like a slave to the machine.

 CrypticRock.com – That is a special feeling to have, that tranquility to be able to create what you want to create.
 What are some of your musical influences personally?